DamiMedrano/PEOPLE-LIST/Q&A.md

 11. **How to render an HTML string coming from the server** To render an HTML string coming from the server, you should be cautious as it can expose your app to security vulnerabilities like cross-site scripting (XSS) attacks.
 However, if you have trusted HTML content, you can use the `dangerouslySetInnerHTML` attribute in React.

    Example: Actually, there is an actual `dangerouslySetInnerHTML` usage in my code for this porject, used it to highlight what the user seachs in the card component.
-You can check the <PersonCard /> component as an example.
+You can check the `PersonCard` component as an example.